 1. Use Overdraft Protection: If there’s a chance your account could be overdrawn, add overdraft protection to your chequing account.
-Some banks don’t charge a fee in months when you don’t use the service which makes for peace of mind at no cost.
+Some banks don’t charge a fee for months when you don’t use the service, which makes for peace of mind at no cost.

 Even at the cost of $5 per month, it is not as costly as a $45 NSF fee.

-2. Track Your Spending: Find an efficient way to track your spending so you can budget for expenses and not be caught off-guard.
-Watch out for debit transactions that don’t leave your account right away as those are some of the main culprits of an overdrawn chequing account.
+2. Track Your Spending: Find an efficient way to track your spending so you can budget for expenses without being caught off-guard.
+Watch out for debit transactions that don’t leave your account immediately, as those are some of the main culprits of an overdrawn chequing account.

 Also, take note of pre-authorized debits (PADs).
 When possible, I schedule my PADs to leave my account right after my paycheque is deposited.

-3. Keep a Cash Cushion: My average chequing account balance used to be around $750 since I did not expect any debits to exceed that amount.
+3. Keep a Cash Cushion: My average chequing account balance was around $750 since I did not expect any debits to exceed that amount.
 Rent was a one-time payment and generally occurred after my paycheque was deposited.

 After buying a home and having kids, and with expenses relating to daycare fees, utility bills, property taxes, investments, insurance, phone bills, etc., I now keep an average balance of $3,000.

-It is less hassle and I no longer need to watch my account every day like a hawk.
+It is less hassle, and I no longer need to watch my account daily like a hawk.

-A prepaid debit account like the KOHO Visa does not charge you NSF fees and will send you a notification if your bill payment cannot be fulfilled.
+A prepaid debit account like the KOHO Mastercard does not charge you NSF fees and will notify you if your bill payment cannot be fulfilled.
 If you have money inside your savings goal account, the transaction is completed using those funds.

 Yes, you can.
 However, you are better off avoiding it in the first place.
-I was hit with an NSF fee once in 2012 after a cheque I had used in making a payment was not cashed until about two months later.
+I was hit with an NSF fee several years ago after a cheque I had used to make a payment was not cashed until about two months later.